Tycho

 • Fetch real-time market data from Tycho Indexer.

-• Simulate swaps between token pairs to calculate spot prices and output amounts using Tycho Simulation.
+• Simulate swaps between token pairs.
+This lets you calculate spot prices and output amounts using Tycho Simulation.

 Run the Quickstart

-To run the quickstart with execution, run the following commands:
+Run the quickstart with execution using the following commands:

 export RPC_URL=https://ethereum.publicnode.com